-In FY 2025, we aim to continue strengthening our commitment to ethical supply chains by developing a Human Rights Policy and a supplier screening selfassessment questionnaire focused on human rights and ESG concerns using established standards.
+In FY 2025, we aim to continue strengthening our commitment to ethical supply chains by developing a Human Rights Policy and a supplier screening self-assessment questionnaire focused on human rights and ESG concerns using established standards.
 We plan to develop an ESG questionnaire to guide supplier assessment during onsite visits to evaluate compliance with the Supplier Code of Conduct.
 We also plan to publish and socialize our Supplier Code of Conduct and Report on Efforts to Prevent Forced Labour and Child Labour, as well as a Human Rights Policy.

-Introduction \bigcirc
+Introduction >

-Environment \bigcirc
+Environment ()

-Social \bigtriangledown
+Social \odot

-Customers : accessibility and equity 23
+Customers: accessibility and equity 23

 Customers: safety 25

 Supplier responsibility 26

 Employees: health and safety 27

 Employees: employee engagement 29

-Employees : justice, equity, diversity and inclusion (JEDI) 33
+Employees: justice, equity, diversity and inclusion (JEDI) 33

 Employees: volunteering 35

-Governance \bigcirc
+Governance >

 Appendix \bigcirc